OPSN/MVP-discuss/storage-server.md

 - directory listing includes file lengths [good]
 - directory listing can include file hashes [not worth the trouble for now]
 - keep logs of all operations [we'll do this if it's easy, for debugging if nothing else]
+- enforce total storage limit [not worth the trouble for now, since owner code can do it]

 ==